Decarburization of workpieces during salt bath heating and quenching is inevitable for various reasons.

 (1) Early damage failure

-Decarburization of quenched workpiece reduces the surface hardness of quenched workpiece and affects its service life.
+The decarburization of a quenched workpiece can reduce its surface hardness and negatively impact its service life.

-For example, φ40mm×1mm screw groove milling cutter made of W18Cr4V steel, the microstructure of the tooth tip surface is white crystalline decarburization layer (microhardness 338HV) + a small amount of black troostite transition zone (microhardness 627HV) + normal tempered martensite and a small amount of carbide (microhardness 825HV), as shown in Fig. 1.
+For instance, a screw groove milling cutter made of W18Cr4V steel with dimensions of φ40mm x 1mm, as shown in Fig. 1, demonstrates the effects of decarburization during heat treatment.
+The microstructure of the tooth tip surface displays a white crystalline decarburization layer with a microhardness of 338HV, a small amount of black troostite transition zone with a microhardness of 627HV, and a combination of normal tempered martensite and a small amount of carbide with a microhardness of 825HV.

 Fig. 1 quenching and decarburization of screw groove milling cutter